Minimum GPA for Admission: 2.5, Career

 Minimum Grade Accepted: C in major requirements, including BS and BA required courses

-A minimum of 40 anthropology credits are required for the anthropology major.
-All students must take five required anthropology courses, including an introduction to program resources, a three-semester sequence in the basic areas of anthropology, and an upper-division level course in the history of anthropology.
+A minimum of 39 credits is required for the anthropology major.
+All students must take five required courses, including an introduction to program resources, a three-semester sequence in the basic areas of anthropology, and an upper-division level course in the history of anthropology.
 The anthropology major also requires exposure across the breadth of the discipline.
-In addition to the five required courses, specific graduation requirements include:
+To achieve this, students select courses from topical and area clusters at the upper-division levels culminating in a final capstone course.
+Additional graduation requirements include:

-Each student must select a track from among the three subspecialties in anthropology listed below and complete a minimum of four upper-division courses (these may include ANTH 2010 and ANTH 2330 ) and the capstone course in that specialization, for a total of five track courses.
+Each student must select a track from among the three subspecialties in anthropology listed below and complete a minimum of three upper-division courses (these may include ANTH 2010 and ANTH 2330 ) and the capstone course in that specialization.
 Capstone courses are offered every other year, so students should schedule their coursework accordingly.
-Students also take two courses from each of the non-track suites of courses, to ensure exposure to breadth across the discipline.

 - Cultural/Applied Anthropology